manosh-agoda/scala-exercises/README.md

 3. Write the ~= operator for comparing doubles.
 The operator should return true iff 2 doubles are equal up to a small constant.
 The constant should be configurable but also have a default. (hint: use implicit parameter) Include tests.
 4. Implement GCD in Scala (hint: use tail recursion)
 5. Write a clause that measures the run time of a block of code and prints it (also needs to return the original output of the block)
+6. Given a string containing words separated by space, find:
+  a.
+The longest word
+  b.
+The most common word
+  c.
+The most common letter
+  d.
+Create a map from letter to a set of words it appears in